tanersener/flutter-ffmpeg/README.md

 </table>

 Installation of `FlutterFFmpeg` using `pub` enables the default package, which is based on `https` package.
-It is possible to enable other packages using the following steps.
+It is possible to enable other `flutter_ffmpeg` packages using the following steps.

 ##### 2.1.1 Android

-- Edit `android/build.gradle` file and define package name in `ext.flutterFFmpegPackage` variable.
+- Edit `android/build.gradle` file and specify the package name in `ext.flutterFFmpegPackage` variable.

     ```
     ext {
-        flutterFFmpegPackage  = "<package name>"
+        flutterFFmpegPackage  = "<flutter ffmpeg package name listed in section 2.1>"
     }

     ```
 ##### 2.1.2 iOS (Flutter >= 1.20.x)

-- Edit `ios/Podfile` and add the following block **before** `target 'Runner do` section :
+- Edit `ios/Podfile`, add the following block **before** `target 'Runner do` and specify the package name in `<package name>` section :

     ```
     # "fork" of method flutter_install_ios_plugin_pods (in fluttertools podhelpers.rb) to get lts version of ffmpeg